 Parks staff look forward to welcoming visitors into our parks.
 Please consider their safety by following the guidelines posted on the agency’s COVID-19 response page and the CDC’s recommendations for visiting parks and recreational facilities.

-GUIDELINES FOR RESPONSIBLE RECREATION IN THE OUTDOORS
+GUIDELINES FOR RESPONSIBLE outdoor recreation

 Before you go

 - Check what’s open.
 While many state-managed land destinations are open for day use and camping, other local, tribal and federal land may still be closed.

 - Stay local.
 This will reduce the need for stops along the way.

 - Limit the number in your group to 5 unless with members of the same household.

 - Come prepared.
 Visitors may find reduced or limited restroom services as staff begin the process to reopen facilities at wildlife areas and water-access sites.
 You are advised to bring your own soap, water, hand sanitizer and toilet paper, as well as a mask or bandana to cover your nose and mouth.

 - Enjoy the outdoors when healthy.
 If you have symptoms of fever, coughing or shortness of breath, save your outdoor adventure for another day.